Events and recurring karaoke nights

 • Venue move.
 If the karaoke night moves to a different venue entirely, that usually means ending the old recurring karaoke night and creating a new one at the new venue.

-In all cases, changes go through the contribution flow.
+In all cases, changes go through the contribution process.
 Eligible venue owner, venue manager, host, or guide edits may apply immediately; everything else waits for review.

 How to add a new recurring karaoke night

 2. Search for the venue.
-If it is not in the directory yet, add the venue details in the same flow.
+If it is not in the directory yet, add the venue details in the same form.

 3. Select "Add a karaoke night" and fill in the schedule: which day, how often (weekly, biweekly, monthly), and start time.